adebisijoy/Exploratory-Data-Analysis-of-COVID-19/Readme.md

 # Covid19 Exploratory Data Analysis Dashboard

-This Project visualizes the analysis done on covid19.
+This Project analyzes and visualizes the data using SQL and Tableau

 ### Covid19 Data Analysis Dashboard